-Our company does not sell individual trailers but we do but we sell shells.
+Our company now sells individual trailers and shells.
 This is a great way for people to undertake some DIY.
-We take care of all the hard parts.
-Each shell is built to lock up and water tight ready for the owner to install their own custom internal layout.
+You can buy a trailer and start from scratch yourself or we can take care of all the hard parts and build the shell to lock up – water tight ready for the owner to install their own custom internal layout.
 The units are unpainted, no lining, insulation, plumbing or electrical.
 Gives you a blank canvas to create your own unique space.
 Ideal for those wanting to do some DIY but daunted by the idea of making the frame and trailer etc.

 Q: Where can I put my Tiny?

-If you don’t have access to a backyard, property, block of land or bush block etc you could try caravan parks and/or tiny home communities.
+If you don’t have access to a backyard, property, block of land or a bush block, you could try caravan parks and/or Tiny Home communities.
 Some of our customers have had success searching on Gumtree.